-The Friends of Breck Hill have worked closely with a local tree expert, Marc Richmond, to develop a Community Orchard.
-This was planted in January 2022.
-Ongoing community maintenance sessions have taken place in the form of 'fruit pruning workshops'.
-This has been and will continue to be a great community learning opportunity.
+The Friends of Breck Hill have worked closely with a local Tree expert to develop a Community Orchard.
+This will be planted at the end of January 2022.
+Ongoing community maintenance will take place in the form of 'fruit pruning workshops'.
+This will be a great community leaning opportunity.

-The Woodland Management Plan devised by an Arboriculture expert member of the Friends of group provides advice for timely woodland operations required.
+The Woodland management plan devised by the Friends of group provides advice for timely woodland operations required.
+Once this management plan has been adopted the works will be scheduled into the maintenance plan.